-Beautiful pillowcases or tablecloths made of fine silk.
-But how is silk made and what is actually vegetarian silk?
-Silk is extracted from the cocoon of different caterpillars.
-For the production of organic silk, cultured caterpillars are raised pesticide- and hormone-free.
+Wonderful pillowcases or tablecloths made of fine silk.
+But how will Silk manufactured and what is actually vegetarian silk.
+Silk is obtained from the cocoons of various caterpillars.
+For the production of organic silk, caterpillars are raised free of pesticides and hormones.

-In the extraction of vegetarian silk , also called Peace-Silk, it is additionally ensured that the cocoons break up naturally through the butterfly.
-This prevents the premature death of the caterpillars.
+In the production of vegetarian silk, too Peace Silk called, attention is also paid to the fact that the cocoons naturally break open by the butterfly.
+This prevents the caterpillars from dying off prematurely.
 Vegetarian silk is therefore often not as regular, fine and firm as industrial silk.
 Each piece is unique.

 3. Natural wool

-Natural wool is obtained by the annual shearing of sheepskin.
-Pure new wool expresses that it comes from a living animal.
-The Woolmark Wollsiegel guarantees that a product is made from XNUMX% pure new wool.
+Natural Wool is obtained by shearing sheepskin every year.
+Pure new wool expresses that it comes from a living animal and is not death's wool.
+The Woolmark Wollsiegel guarantees that a product is made from 100% pure new wool.
 Organic wool also comes from animal welfare.
 The quality of the wool depends on the body regions, age and origin of the animal.

-The pile of lace rugs is made of high quality and fine wool.
-Mostly from so-called Kurkwool of young mountain animals.
-They are not shorn but combed out.
-Oriental rugs get their unique shine and smooth velvet look.
+The pile of lace carpets consists of particularly high-quality and fine wool.
+Mostly made from so-called cork wool from young mountain animals.
+They are not sheared, but combed out.
+This gives oriental carpets their unique shine and smooth velvet look.

 Hemp is one of the oldest substances.
-As it has outgrown the hippie image, it is a popular material for sustainable furniture.
-Not only as a linen substitute, but also as a base material for design elements.
-An example of this is the "Hemp Chair" by Werner Aisslinger, which is 100% of hemp.
+It has now outgrown the hippie image and is a popular material for sustainable furniture.
+Not only as a substitute for linen, but also as a base material for design elements.
+An example of this is the "Hemp Chair" by Werner Aisslinger, made from 100% hemp.

 "Hemp Chair" by Werner Aisslinger

-Cork has long been used in the interior industry and is currently back in the big trend.
-The bark of the cork oak, from which the material is extracted, grows every year and is therefore particularly interesting for sustainable furniture.
-Lightweight, sturdy and waterproof.
+Cork has been used in the interior industry for a long time and is currently back in trend.
+The bark of the cork oak, from which the material is extracted, grows back every year and is therefore particularly interesting for sustainable furniture.
+Light, robust and waterproof.

 Benjamin Hubert: "Float" for Unique Copenhagen

-Leather imitations are textiles that have the look and feel of real leather, but are made of natural or synthetic fibers (often cotton) as well as covered with a plastic layer.
-In most cases, this layer consists of plastic (PVC).
-Therefore, pay special attention to seals and standards.
+Imitation leather are textiles that have the look and feel of real leather, but are made of Natural or synthetic fibers (often cotton) and are covered with a plastic layer.
+In most cases this layer is made of plastic (PVC).
+Therefore, particular attention should be paid to seals and standards.

-For example, Ecotex imitation leather is an awarded imitation leather which has the OEKO-TEX STANDARD 100 with the highest product class 1.
+For example, Ecotex imitation leather is awarded an imitation leather look OEKO-TEX STANDARD 100 the highest product class 1.
 The material is therefore free of plasticizers and hazardous substances.